 - Your third party uses additional parties or affiliates, such as sub-licensees or distributors, to market and or sell licensed products

-While these instances above may trigger the need for an audit and subsequent contract alignment, it’s ideal to be proactive with your oversight with existing third-party partners rather than reactive to a certain event.
-Scheduling periodic audits is ideal, but vary with your business’ risk appetite and the unique conditions you have with your third party; however, conducting an audit every one to three years is not unheard of in today’s complex life sciences business environment.
+While these instances above may trigger the need for an audit and subsequent contract alignment, it’s ideal to be proactive with your oversight of existing third-party partners rather than reactive to a certain event.
+Scheduling periodic audits is ideal, but varies with your business’ risk appetite and the unique conditions you have with your third party; however, conducting an audit every one to three years is common in today’s complex life sciences business environment.

 When selecting a contract compliance audit provider, what key characteristics should a life sciences business look for?

 Obviously life sciences companies should look for audit experience among their potential audit providers, along with demonstrated knowledge of the contractual language and mechanics of a third-party relationship.
-Also, does your potential provider have references and a proven record of identifying lost funds in a majority of their investigations?
-In addition, providers who have in-depth knowledge of the life sciences industry and the specific challenges and concerns businesses face in that sector is equally necessary, as these professionals can anticipate and pinpoint risk areas unique to the industry.
-Providers who also have an international reach within their service offerings is key as today’s life sciences business is frequently a global company.
-Knowledge of international customs, business practices, culture and language are all key.
+Also, does your potential provider have references and a proven record of identifying non-compliance in a majority of their investigations?
+In addition, providers who have in-depth knowledge of the life sciences industry is essential, as these professionals can anticipate and pinpoint risk areas unique to the industry.
+Providers who also have an international reach within their service offerings is key as today’s business is frequently a global company.
+Knowledge of international customs, business practices, culture and language are all-important.
 And, finally, does your potential partner understand and appreciate the strategic relationship of your partner?
-Audits are a point in time of the relationship to ensure the third party is meeting the terms and conditions of the agreement; however, the relationship will most likely continue after the audit.
+Audits are a point in time in the relationship to ensure the third party is meeting the terms and conditions of the agreement; however, the relationship will continue after the audit.

-What are the advantages of a royalty audit?
+What are the advantages of a supplier, distributor, commercialization and royalty audits?